hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 One popular example of first type of approach is to use the Wolf summation method instead of the Ewald summation method for calcultaing long range Coulomb interaction effectively using a short-range potential.
 Similarly there are a few FFT schemes are offered by LAMMPS and a user has to make a trade-off between accuracy and performance depending on his computational needs.
 The current tutorial is not aimed to discuss such types of algorithm based speed-up of LAMMPS rather we'll be discussing mainly on a few accelerator packages that is used to extract the most out of an available hardware of a HPC system.

-There are five accelerator packages currently offered by LAMMPS:
-  * OPT * USER-OMP * USER-INTEL * GPU * Kokkos

-The next question that comes to mind is that which hardwares are supported by these packages?
+There are five accelerator packages currently offered by LAMMPS.
+These are OPT, USER-INTEL, USER-OMP, GPU and Kokkos.
+Specialized codes contained in these packages help LAMMPS to perform well on modern HPC platforms which could have different hardware partitions.
+Therefore, the very next question that arises that what are these hardwares that are supported by these packages?

+> ## Supported hardwares
+>
+> Table
+{: .callout}

 ## Accelerating LAMMPS using KOKKOS

 ## Knowing your hardware